 I transitioned from painting landscapes to painting abstractions several years ago.
 My abstract work draws from what I see, including landscapes, as well as from my feelings and concerns, but it’s a mysterious and experimental process.
 I agree with the artist that described making abstract art as a paradox: “imagining what is possible but not knowing what that is.”

-I have studied at the Art Students League in New York, at the Artists Association of Nantucket, and the Woodstock School of Art.
-I have been taught and mentored less formally by gifted and generous artists in various locations.
-I received the 2019 William Welch Award for Painting on Nantucket.
+I have studied at the Art Students League in New York, at the Artists Association of Nantucket, and at the Woodstock School of Art.
+And I have been taught and mentored informally by gifted and generous artists in various locations.